zackhanni/soundslikesoma/_services/band-rehearsal-studio.md

   <div class="row justify-content-center">
     <div class="col-12 col-md-6">
       <h2>Band Practice Studios</h2>
       <p>Here at Sounds Like Soma, we provide first-rate rehearsal space in a welcoming and supportive setting.
 To enable you to perform and sound your best, we provide well maintained, high quality equipment in all of our studios.
 From aspiring musicians and students to Gold and Platinum Recording Artists, Writers, Producers, and everyone in between, we serve as a valuable tool for our clients.
-Our practice areas are hygienic, comfortable, and air conditioned.
+Our practice areas are hygienic, comfortable, and air-conditioned.
 We have a highly knowledgeable team and a wealth of resources to assist you with any musical needs you may have.</p>
     </div>
     <div class="col-12 col-md-6">
       <h2>Music Rehearsal Services</h2>